Wells throws 2 TD passes, No. 22 Marshall beats FAU 20-9

+“I just kind of stay in myself,” Wells said.
+“I’ve proven to myself that I can do everything that (offensive coordinator Tim Cramsey) has asked of me.
+And not to panic, because at that time we knew we had a lot of football game left to play.

+“So just staying within myself and sticking to my reads because as soon as I start outside of my mind or start thinking about the score or anything else, that’s when mistakes start to happen.”

-FAU brought 57 players on its first trip of the season, just above the mandated minimum of 53 available scholarship players during the pandemic.
+Marshall (5-0, 3-0 Conference USA) managed enough offense to hold off the pesky Owls (1-1, 1-1), who brought 57 players on their first trip of the season, just above the mandated minimum of 53 available scholarship players during the pandemic.
 The Owls even held a third-quarter lead before Marshall scored the final 13 points.

 With FAU missing both of its starting offensive tackles due to the virus, the Owls were limited to 234 yards of offense.